Skip to main content

 Select Accept to continue to the Login page.

-New Better Internet for Kids strategy (BIK+)
+Better Internet for Kids strategy (BIK+)

-On Wednesday, 11 May 2022, the European Commission adopted a new European strategy for a Better Internet for Kids (BIK+), to improve age-appropriate digital services and to ensure that every child is protected, empowered and respected online.
+On Wednesday, 11 May 2022, the European Commission adopted a European strategy for a Better Internet for Kids (BIK+), to improve age-appropriate digital services and to ensure that every child is protected, empowered and respected online.

 In the past ten years, digital technologies and the way children use them have changed dramatically.
 Most children use their smartphones daily and almost twice as much compared to ten years ago.
 They also use them from a much younger age (see EU Kids Online 2020).
 Modern devices bring opportunities and benefits, allowing children to interact with others, learn online and be entertained.
 But these gains are not without risks, such as the dangers of exposure to disinformation, cyberbullying (see JRC study) or harmful and illegal content, from which children need to be sheltered.

-The new European strategy for a Better Internet for Kids aims for accessible, age-appropriate and informative online content and services that are in children's best interests.
+The European strategy for a Better Internet for Kids aims for accessible, age-appropriate and informative online content and services that are in children's best interests.

 Read the full press release and discover more resources on the European Commission website.